aather/abyss/README.md

 [Note: script is tested on Ubuntu Trusty]

 **Agent Setup**:  Abyss agents are use for storing and quering metrics.
 All agents use **env.pl** file for configuration.
-Update thefile with IP address or hostname of server running graphite service:
+Update the file with IP address or hostname of server running graphite service:

 **$carbon_server = "IPAddr of graphite server";           # graphite serverr